We list the top 10 best and most free video editors for Linux and Windows. Have a look.

 - Image Stabilisation

 - Keyframe Curve Editor

 If you are looking for a simple UI-based free video editor yet powerful, OpenShot is the choice.
 Designed with a mindset with a low learning curve for video editing – it is available for Windows, Linux and Mac.

 - Quickly trim down your videos

-- Using our powerful animation framework, you can fade, slide, bounce, and animate anything in your video project
+- Using the robust animation framework, you can fade, slide, bounce, and animate anything in your video project

 - Add as many layers as you need for watermarks, background videos, audio tracks

-- Video effects engine, remove the background from your video, invert the colors, adjust brightness
+- Video effects engine, remove the background from your video, invert the colours, adjust brightness

 - Audio Waveforms